 Remember to subscribe to my free, Gracious Pantry Newsletter to receive all my latest recipes in your inbox!
 Click here to sign up!

-CLEAN EATING MEXICAN CHICKPEA STEW RECIPE:
+MEXICAN CHICKPEA SOUP RECIPE:

 A delicious, simple dish you can eat alone or served over brown rice for a very filling meal.

 - 6 medium garlic cloves (minced and mashed)